cyphar/remainroot/README.md

 You should have received a copy of the GNU General Public License along with remainroot.
 If not, see <http://www.gnu.org/licenses/>.
 ```

-My view on the licensing of the shared library used by `LD_PRELOAD` is
-that using a debugging facility that your program does not directly
-depend on (doesn't actually dynamically link to) is the "standard use"
-of this particular library (that's what it was designed to do after
-all).
-However, **this is not a binding agreement** and **should not be
-interpreted to be any additional permissions to the above license**.
-`remainroot` is licensed under the **verbatim** license text as
-referenced above, with no additional permissions or exceptions.
-Please
-consult with a lawyer or email me for clarification or permission before
-deciding to potentially infringe on the license.